-Team Building for Virtual Teams with WebEx
+Team Building for Virtual Teams

 Team Building for Virtual Teams is popular now that many teams have recently become virtual, or, having been distributed previously, are now denied in person contact.
 WebEx employees tested our virtual team building solution, “Who Stole Anti-Matter” for us and showed us many incredible ways to use the tools within WebEx Teams to augment our game.